The Iron Way -- A Poem of The Enduring Pillar (And an "Enduring Pillar" Directory)

 (Content on the Enduring Pillar Symbol:

 Here is a poem I created after a recent realization of mine on the way we either choose or are taught to see life's many pains.
-As someone who used to experience emotions more intensely than the average person due to a former sensitivity, I found myself suffering strongly to things people take for granted.
+As someone who used to experience emotions more intensely than the average person due to a former sensitivity, I found myself suffering strongly from things people take for granted.

 This is the lesson I have received from my contemplations on pain, and I hope you will not only understand through this, how life can be for highly-sensitive people, but also see the logic of why we should embrace the suffering we receive.
 Embrace it, in order to become not only more resilient, but stronger in body and mind.